Nafta7/the-pod/README.md

 - [x] offers options to see pictures from previous days.
 - [x] should also display relative information about the picture.
 - [x] pretty layout/design.

+- [x] Add next button
+- [ ] Add a new button on the right side of nav called toggle.
+It should toggle the main text area to show relative information about the current picture.
+- [ ] Add a tittle for the app on the navbar.
+The Pod is a good name.